Valérie de Gasparin

 Valérie Boissier, comtesse de Gasparin (13 September 1813 – 1894) was a Swiss woman of letters.
 She was a spokeswoman in topics such as freedom, equality and creativity.

 Biography

 She was born at Geneva.
+She published her first work, Voyage of an Ignorant Woman in the South of France and Italy, in 1832.

-She was the wife of Agénor de Gasparin.
+She married Agénor de Gasparin in 1837.

+She and her husband were devout Christians; they were members of the Church of the Canton of Vaud and were involved in the foundation of the Union of the Free Evangelical Churches of France.

 She lived a great part of her life in the canton of Vaud, Switzerland, and was a prolific writer on religion, social topics and travel.
 She was conspicuous as an opponent of religious and social innovations.
 Several of her books were translated into English, the books of 1859 being read very widely in the United States in their English form.
+Her last book, El Sonador, was published just before her death in 1894.